forta-network/forta-bot-db/README.md

 - 10 MB file limit
 - This uses AWS API Gateway which has certain timeouts

+This BOT DB is not meant for high-volume chatty reads/writes, but rather for periodic blob storage.
+If you need large/frequent access, consider S3 or DynamoDB directly from your bot (using the secrets storage technique)

 ## Technique: Secrets Storage
 One technique is to only use this to store a configuration file that includes credentials to other services.
 This allows you to give your bot a hosted database, access to cloud services, or api keys.
-This BOT DB is not meant for high-volume chatty reads/writes, but rather for periodic blob storage.
-If you need large/frequent access, consider S3 or DynamoDB directly from your bot.

 If you with to do this, you'll need to put your secret directly in S3 according to the key pattern described below.